styleguidist/react-styleguidist/docs/Thirdparties.md

 </StyletronProvider>
 ```

-To use Styletron in every component, which is the same way as [Redux](#redux), redefine the Wrapper component:
+To use Styletron in every component, which is similar to [Redux](#redux), redefine the Wrapper component:

 ```javascript
 // styleguide.config.js